MicrosoftLearning/dp-420-cosmos-db-dev/instructions/15-cognitive-search.md

 ---
 lab:
-    title: 'Search data using Azure Cognitive Search and Azure Cosmos DB SQL API'
+    title: 'Search data using Azure Cognitive Search and Azure Cosmos DB for NoSQL'
-    module: 'Module 7 - Integrate Azure Cosmos DB SQL API with Azure services'
+    module: 'Module 7 - Integrate Azure Cosmos DB for NoSQL with Azure services'
 ---

-# Search data using Azure Cognitive Search and Azure Cosmos DB SQL API
+# Search data using Azure Cognitive Search and Azure Cosmos DB for NoSQL

 Azure Cognitive Search combines a search engine as a service with deep integration with AI capabilities to enrich the information in the search index.

-In this lab, you will build an Azure Cognitive Search index that automatically indexes data in an Azure Cosmos DB SQL API container and enriches the data using the Azure Cognitive Services Translator functionality.
+In this lab, you will build an Azure Cognitive Search index that automatically indexes data in an Azure Cosmos DB for NoSQL container and enriches the data using the Azure Cognitive Services Translator functionality.

-## Create an Azure Cosmos DB SQL API account
+## Create an Azure Cosmos DB for NoSQL account

 Azure Cosmos DB is a cloud-based NoSQL database service that supports multiple APIs.
-When provisioning an Azure Cosmos DB account for the first time, you will select which of the APIs you want the account to support (for example, **Mongo API** or **SQL API**).
-Once the Azure Cosmos DB SQL API account is done provisioning, you can retrieve the endpoint and key and use them to connect to the Azure Cosmos DB SQL API account using the Azure SDK for .NET or any other SDK of your choice.
+When provisioning an Azure Cosmos DB account for the first time, you will select which of the APIs you want the account to support (for example, **Mongo API** or **NoSQL API**).
+Once the Azure Cosmos DB for NoSQL account is done provisioning, you can retrieve the endpoint and key and use them to connect to the Azure Cosmos DB for NoSQL account using the Azure SDK for .NET or any other SDK of your choice.

 1. In a new web browser window or tab, navigate to the Azure portal (``portal.azure.com``).

 1. Sign into the portal using the Microsoft credentials associated with your subscription.

-1. Select **+ Create a resource**, search for *Cosmos DB*, and then create a new **Azure Cosmos DB SQL API** account resource with the following settings, leaving all remaining settings to their default values:
+1. Select **+ Create a resource**, search for *Cosmos DB*, and then create a new **Azure Cosmos DB for NoSQL** account resource with the following settings, leaving all remaining settings to their default values:

     | **Setting** | **Value** |
     | ---: | :--- |